bamos/bamos.github.io/bio.md

 He holds a PhD in Computer Science from Carnegie Mellon University where he was supported by the NSF Graduate Research Fellowship.
-Prior to joining Meta, he also worked at Adobe Research, Google DeepMind, and Intel Labs.
+Prior to joining Meta, he also worked at Adobe Research, Google DeepMind, and Intel Labs, and served as a visiting lecturer at Cornell Tech.
 He has received best reviewer awards at AISTATS, NeurIPS, ICML, and ICLR, and best paper awards at the ICML Theoretical Foundations Workshop and ACM MMSys.